Hunterszone/exorcism-lang/README.md

-      build <file.exrc>       Compile an Exorcism source file to WebAssembly run <file.exrc>         Compile and execute an Exorcism source file doctor                  Do a toolchain/environment diagnostic & prerequisites check
+      build <file.exrc>       Compile an Exorcism source file to WebAssembly run <file.exrc>         Compile and execute an Exorcism source file doctor                  Do a toolchain/environment diagnostic & prerequisites check analyze                 Does error diagnostics of the analyzed code block

     Options:
       -h, --help              Show this help message